 You are unable to complete daily tasks because you don’t have the energy, then a recliner lift chair would be perfectly appropriate.

-For example, if you or your loved one has a cold and their strength is down, then this would be a perfect time to use your lift recliner chair.
+If you or your loved one has a cold and your strength is down on a particular day, then this would be a perfect time to use your lift recliner chair.

-Then on the days that they’re feeling better, go back to my training video, get the muscles and mechanics working, and return to more independent living.
+Then on the days that your feeling better, go back to my training video, get the muscles and mechanics working, and return to more independent living.

-I did do a couple days worth of investigation at Amazon and found the Top Ranked Power Recliners and I created this list based on a couple of things..
+After investigating on Amazon I found and made a list of the Top Ranked Power Recliners and I created this list based on a couple of things..

-- Overall customer experience and satisfaction of using the chair
+- Overall customer experience and satisfaction of using the lift chair.

 Special Note: For delivery, make sure you inquire if the Free Delivery means just to the front door, or inside with install included.